 Early years settings have been open to all children since 1 June and there is no evidence that the early years sector has contributed to a rise in virus cases within the community.
 Early evidence from SAGE showed that early years provision had a smaller relative impact on transmission rate than primary schools, which in turn had a smaller relative impact than secondary schools.

-Despite of the national lockdown, the safety of the children and staff is our top priority.
-We appreciate the Nursery will look different, however, we endeavour to maintain a nurturing, caring, safe and stimulating environment for all children.
+The safety of the children and staff is our top priority and we endeavour to maintain a nurturing, caring, safe and stimulating environment for all children.

 It can be challenging answering questions and explaining the current situation, including social distancing, to children.
 Please find below two links which may be of help: